-BTEC and Diplomas are coursework-based A Levels.
+BTEC and Diplomas are coursework-based qualifications.
 They come in a variety of types, from one to three A level equivalents, and often incorporate more practical skills alongside academic work.
 The course lasts for two years and certification is at the end of this period.
-The gradings are Pass, Merit and Distinction - which are equivalent to E, C and A in UCAS points.
+The gradings are Pass, Merit, Distinction and Distinction\ - which are equivalent to E, C, A, and A\ in UCAS points.